kier-johns/project-3/README.md

 ![Mentalhealth Text Word Count](imgs/Mentalhealt_Text_Word_Count.png)

-As can be seen in the above images, all four distributions are skewed right meaning that longer titles and texts are not the majority.
+As can be seen in the above images, all four distributions are skewed right meaning that super long titles and texts are not the majority.
+However you can see that those in the mental health often wrote more words.